 ISSF’s new 5-year strategic plan establishes ambitious goals for our role in tuna fisheries improvement.

 MSC certification is a science-based global standard in sustainable fishing, and seafood products sourced from MSC-certified fisheries can carry the MSC “ecolabel” for consumers.
 Helping all tuna fisheries to become capable of realizing MSC’s certification standards “without conditions” is ISSF’s long-time guiding objective.

 The harvesting of seven economically significant tuna species is carried out by, or takes place in the waters of, 80 nations.
 Tuna fishing involves thousands of vessels in all oceans, and impacts many marine species and environments.
 Given that scale and scope, ISSF’s new 5-year strategic plan establishes ambitious goals for our role in tuna fisheries improvement.

 Tuna Fishery Improvement Projects

-A tuna Fishery Improvement Project or “FIP” is an alliance of stakeholders — tuna retailers, processors, producers, and/or catchers — that uses the power of the private sector and markets to resolve problems within a specific fishery or improve some specific aspect that requires attention, incentivizing positive changes toward sustainability of the fishery.
-The FIP identifies data that need to be collected, sets the priority actions that should be undertaken, and then oversees the action plan adopted.
+A Fishery Improvement Project (FIP) is a multi-stakeholder effort to address environmental challenges in a fishery.
+A FIP utilizes the power of the private sector (e.g., retailers, processors, producers, and/or catchers) to incentivize positive changes toward sustainability in the fishery and seek to make these changes endure through policy change.
+The FIP identifies the environmental issues that need to be addressed, sets the priority actions that should be undertaken, and then oversees the action plan adopted.